 St. John&apos;s Church in the Grund District, Luxembourg City.

-The Citadelle du St-Esprit (Citadel of the Holy Spirit) is one of the largest fortresses in Western Europe; it has changed hands many times and been held by many countries, including France, Germany, and Austria.
-The massive fortress has been likened to the one on Gibraltar.
+The Citadelle du St-Esprit (Citadel of the Holy Spirit) is one of the largest fortresses in Western Europe; it has been held by many countries, including France, Germany, and Austria.

 View of modern Luxembourg City from Fort Thungen.

-Luxembourg City’s Fort Thungen, built in 1732, is colloquially known as Three Acorns because of the acorn located atop each of its three towers.
-The fort was mostly demolished after the signing of the 1867 Treaty of London which granted Luxembourg full independence and neutrality, but stipulated the removal of Luxembourg City's numerous fortifications.
-In the 1990’s Fort Thungen was completely rebuilt.
+Luxembourg City’s Fort Thungen, built in 1732, is colloquially known as Three Acorns because of the decoration on its three towers.
+The fort was mostly demolished after the 1867 Treaty of London that stipulated the removal of Luxembourg City's numerous fortifications.
+In the 1990’s, Fort Thungen was completely rebuilt.
 The Museum of Modern Art (Mudam) is in the background.

-Some of the more than five thousand graves at the Luxembourg American Cemetery and Memorial at Hamm.
-Most of the interred died during the Battle of the Bulge that was fought nearby in December of 1944 and January of 1945.
+Some of the more than five thousand graves at the Luxembourg American Cemetery and Memorial at Hamm in Luxembourg, most from the Battle of the Bulge that was fought nearby in December 1944 and January 1945.

 The grave of General George S. Patton at the head of his Third Army troops in the Luxembourg American Cemetery and Memorial in Hamm.